What is uterine prolapse?

 Symptoms can get worse when you stand or walk for long periods of time or when you cough and sneeze.
 In these positions, gravity puts extra pressure on your pelvic muscles.

 What causes uterine prolapse?

-Your uterus is held in place within the pelvis by a group of muscles and ligaments.
-You may hear this called the pelvic floor muscles.
-When these structures weaken, they become unable to hold the uterus in position, and it begins to sag.
+Your uterus is held in place within your pelvis by a group of muscles and ligaments (pelvic floor muscles).
+When these structures weaken, they become unable to hold your uterus in position and it begins to sag.
 Several factors can contribute to the weakening of the pelvic muscles, including:

-- Loss of muscle tone as the result of aging.
+- Loss of muscle tone as the result of menopause.

-- Injury during childbirth, especially if you have had many babies or large babies (more than 9 pounds).
+- Vaginal childbirth, especially if you’ve had many babies or large babies (more than 9 pounds).